-The key to fluffy vanilla buttercream frosting is a lengthy whip at the end – a full 5 minutes.
+The key to fluffy vanilla buttercream frosting is a lengthy whip at the end - a full 5 minutes.
 This simple trick makes a light and airy frosting that spreads and pipes beautifully!
-This buttercream frosting comes together quickly, isn’t overly sweet and packs a vanilla punch!
-It’s perfect for frosting cakes and cupcakes and for filling Oatmeal Sandwich Cookies (Trust me on this one – they’re incredible!).
+This buttercream frosting comes together quickly, isn't overly sweet and packs a vanilla punch!
+It's perfect for frosting cakes and cupcakes and for filling Oatmeal Sandwich Cookies (Trust me on this one - they're incredible!) or topping Soft Sugar Cookies.

 We have a little cupcake shop here in Bend with made-to-order cupcakes.
 They offer more than a dozen cupcake varieties and at least that many flavors of frosting, so there are hundreds of options.
 Keith and I have the same cupcake order every time: vanilla cupcakes with vanilla frosting, no sprinkles!
 Once in a while I'm tempted to order a more adventurous frosting flavor like salted caramel or even cream cheese, but I always come back to vanilla.